Males Whose Mothers Were Prescribed DES While Pregnant With Them

 Scientists had been seeing mounting evidence that endocrine disruptors, of which DES is one, are implicated in increased risks for cardiovascular disease.
 Therefore, this study’s results were not totally unexpected.

-This is the first time DES has been associated with these health issues so further research work is underway.
-No special screenings or treatments have been identified but DES Sons should stay aware of potential increased risks.
+No special screenings or treatments have been identified, but DES Sons should stay aware of potential increased risks and discuss appropriate screenings with their doctors.

 Endocrine disrupting compounds are being examined in gender identity studies, but so far DES research has not found a conclusive DES link.
 One confounding thought now under investigation regards the layering of endocrine disruptive exposures, both prenatally and perinatally.
 Researchers want to understand if there is an association and then whether DES exposure might itself be a cause or, perhaps combined with other exposures, be a trigger for variations.